lgiese/lgiese.boat.io/sonarsensor.md

 [https://tutorials-raspberrypi.de/entfernung-messen-mit-ultraschallsensor-hc-sr04/](https://tutorials-raspberrypi.de/entfernung-messen-mit-ultraschallsensor-hc-sr04/) (German)

 Although the HC-SR04 provides good measurement results, the main problem was to make the sensor waterproof.
-While there were considerations to dip the sensor in silicone and provide it with a mobile phone protection film in front of the sensor system, this has not been tested until now.For our tests we used the following script from [https://tutorials-raspberrypi.de/entfernung-messen-mit-ultraschallsensor-hc-sr04/](https://tutorials-raspberrypi.de/entfernung-messen-mit-ultraschallsensor-hc-sr04/), with the modification â€œdistanz = (TimeElapsed \* 34300) / 2 to simulate the runtime for a measurement under water:
+While there were considerations to dip the sensor in silicone and provide it with a mobile phone protection film in front of the sensor system, this has not been tested until now.For our tests we used the following script from [https://tutorials-raspberrypi.de/entfernung-messen-mit-ultraschallsensor-hc-sr04/](https://tutorials-raspberrypi.de/entfernung-messen-mit-ultraschallsensor-hc-sr04/), with the modification "distanz = (TimeElapsed \* 34300) / 2" to simulate the runtime for a measurement under water:

     #Bibliotheken einbinden
     import RPi.GPIO as GPIO